iamkaf/modresources/pages/amber/README.md

 Just install it and the mods that require it will be good to go!

-## Beta

-The mod is in the early stages of development and your feedback is invaluable.
-If you have any ideas, requests or comments let me know [here](https://github.com/iamkaf/mod-issues) or join the [Discord](https://discord.gg/HV5WgTksaB) and shoot me a message.
-Not to mention this is one of my first mods so I'm learning on the go. :P

 ### Current Plan

-The development plan is to make the mod more customizable and port it to 1.20.1 and 1.21.4+ and beyond.
+The development plan is to make the mod more customizable and port it to 1.21.4+ and beyond.
 If you have any requests for features or mod compats let me know.

 #### Roadmap

-- ~~Port to 1.20.1~~
+- ~~Port to 1.20.1~~ - v1.3.0-beta.2
-- Port to 1.21.3
+- Port to 1.21.4

 Thank you for the support!